 Assessment component mark scheme for modules at Level 7

 Mark Range Result

 50 - 100 Pass

 0 - 49 Fail

 0 Defer

-/ / / 0.55

-see regulation 18.57 below
+\ see regulation 18.57 below

 - 18.57 Where the student has been permitted, as a result of mitigating circumstances, to present an assessment component at a later date, a mark of 0 is awarded, with a result of 'Defer'.
-In such cases the student will be deferred in that assessment component (see regulation 18.64 below). - 18.58 All students who submit or present themselves for assessment are, in doing so, declaring themselves fit to be assessed.
+In such cases the student will be deferred in that assessment component (see regulation 18.65 below). - 18.58 All students who submit or present themselves for assessment are, in doing so, declaring themselves fit to be assessed.
 This is known as the 'fit to sit' policy.
-A student may only be deferred in respect of an assessment component that they have presented where the student can demonstrate, to the satisfaction of the University, that due to the nature of the mitigating circumstances the student was not aware that they were not fit to be assessed when deciding to submit or present for assessment. - 18.59 Under no circumstances may individual marks be adjusted, at either assessment component, module, or award classification level, on the basis of mitigating circumstances.
+A student may only be deferred in respect of an assessment component that they have undertaken, or in respect of a module for which they have undertaken one or more assessment components, where the student can demonstrate, to the satisfaction of the University, that due to the nature of the mitigating circumstances the student was not aware that they were not fit to be assessed when deciding to submit or present for assessment. - 18.59 Under no circumstances may individual marks be adjusted, at either assessment component, module, or award classification level, on the basis of mitigating circumstances.
 Where mitigating circumstances are accepted in accordance with the relevant University policies and regulations concerning mitigating circumstances and academic appeals, this will result only in the assessment component in respect of which the mitigating circumstances were submitted being set aside and a mark of 0 awarded.
-The student will be deferred in that assessment component and will have a right to be assessed as if for the first time (where the deferral was at the first attempt) at the next available opportunity as defined in regulations 18.74 18.78 below. - 18.60 The University's Mitigating Circumstances Regulations and Academic Appeal Regulations will reflect these principles and will detail the procedures that will be applied.
+The student will be deferred in that assessment component and will have a right to be assessed as if for the first time (where the deferral was at the first attempt) at the next available opportunity as defined in regulations 18.75 18.79 below. - 18.60 The University's Mitigating Circumstances Regulations and Academic Appeal Regulations will reflect these principles and will detail the procedures that will be applied.